gasparka/thesis/docs/vhdl_extensions.rst

 .. note:: In order to keep examples simple, only :code:`integer` types are used in this section.

+Siin parem sissejuhatus, miks see Pythoni junn siin?

-:numref:`mac-pyha` shows a MAC component implementend in Pyha Pyha is experimental Python to VHDL compiler implemented in the next chapter of this thesis.
+:numref:`mac-pyha` shows a MAC component implemented in Pyha (Python to VHDL compiler implemented in the next chapter of this thesis)
-Operation of this circuit is to multiply the input with some coefficent and then accumulate the result.
+Operation of this circuit is to multiply the input with some coefficient and then accumulate the result.
-This code synthesizes to logic as shown on :numref:`mac_rtl`.
+It synthesizes to logic shown on :numref:`mac_rtl`.

 .. _mac_rtl:
 .. figure:: img/mac_rtl.png